verekia/initializr-website/README.md

         ydeposit.php links to yd.php
         ywithdraw.php links to yw.php

+        Change the password within config.php to the password you chose when running mysql_setup.sh

         6. You now have a Mock Gateway!

         Now is the time to advertise your site and start market making over Ripple.